 Nature Human Behaviour: Rogers, T. & Feller, A. (2018).
 Reducing Student Absences at Scale by Targeting Parents’ Misbeliefs

-San Mateo County, California: Robinson, C., Lee, M. G., Dearing, E., & Rogers, T. (Working Paper): Reducing Student Absenteeism in the Early Grades by Targeting Parental Beliefs
+American Education Research Journal: Robinson, C., Lee, M. G., Dearing, E., & Rogers, T. (2018).
+Reducing Student Absenteeism in the Early Grades by Targeting Parental Beliefs

 Harvard Kennedy School Journalist’s Resource “Battling chronic absenteeism in schools: A potential solution”